Fraud Blocker

 • Shower cap covers, you can put your shoes in them and keep the camping dirt away from your tent.

-As you know, camping sites have different rules depending on where are located.
+As you know, camping sites have different rules depending on where they are located.
 For example, some places have strict policies regarding campfires.
-So here’s a list of what to do and don’t when camping.
+So here’s a list of what to do and do when camping.
 All this is just to keep you safe.

 • Check the weather forecast.
 Also, ask the locals how the weather is there.

-• Plan your activities in advance, so you can take everything you need.
-Cards, paper, markers, board games.
+• Plan your activities so you can take everything you need.
+Cards, paper, markers, and board games.
 Another type of gear may be for fishing, cycling, etc. For this, you need to know more about your camping site!
 Ask the locals what’s there to do!

-• Plan your meals in advance!
-As told you before, you have to take everything you need for your camping trip.
-And if you don’t know what you’re cooking, how you’re going to be prepared.
+• Plan your meals!
 Maybe take a few meals that don’t need cooking.
-And if you can prepare some food in advance then better, chop some vegetables, take the premix pancake ready, etc. Or maybe you can eat nearby and just take the basics for a quick dinner and snacks.
+And if you can prepare some food in advance, then better, chop some vegetables, take the premix pancake ready, etc. Or maybe you can eat nearby and just take the basics for a quick dinner and snacks.

 Regarding your camping in general